Zamiell/isaac-achievement-randomizer/docs/about.md

 It is important that you backup this file after every run.

-### How do I change the data inside of my safe file?
+### How do I change the data inside of my save file?

-See the previous section for the location of the save file.
+See [the previous section](#how-do-i-backuprestoreedit-my-randomizer-save-file) for the location of the save file.

 Obviously, modifying your save file is normally considered to be cheating, but you might need to do it if the format of the save file needs to be updated or if you encounter a game-breaking bug that corrupts your save file in some way.